EliLentz/HexMapGen/OwlbearRodeoExtension/README.md

 - 🖱️ **Context Menu**: Right-click any asset to draw indicator squares
 - 📐 **Selection Indicators**: Visual square appears when selecting items
 - 🎨 **HTML Squares**: Pure HTML elements that appear within the extension UI
-- ⬡ **Hex Map Builder**: Interactive tool for creating snapping hexagon grids with live preview
+- ⬡ **Hex Map Builder**: Interactive tool for creating edge-to-edge snapping hexagon maps with live preview
 - 🎨 **Modern UI**: Beautiful gradient design with responsive layout

 ## Hex Map Builder Usage

-The hex map builder provides an interactive tool for creating hexagon-based maps:
+The hex map builder provides an interactive tool for creating edge-to-edge snapping hexagon maps:

 1. **Activate Tool**: Click the "⬡ Hex Builder" button in the extension
-2. **Visual Preview**: Move your mouse on the Owlbear scene to see a green ghost hexagon
+2. **Visual Preview**: Move your mouse on the Owlbear scene to see a green ghost hexagon that snaps to existing hexagons
-3. **Place Hexagons**: Click to place solid blue hexagons that snap to a hexagonal grid
+3. **Place Hexagons**: Click to place solid blue hexagons that snap edge-to-edge with existing ones
 4. **Deactivate**: Click the button again to exit hex placement mode

 **Features**:
-- **Grid Snapping**: Hexagons automatically align to create perfect hexagonal grids
+- **Edge-to-Edge Snapping**: Hexagons automatically snap to the nearest edge of existing hexagons
-- **Live Preview**: See where your next hexagon will be placed before clicking
+- **Live Preview**: See exactly where your hexagon will be placed before clicking
-- **Coordinate System**: Each hexagon is labeled with its grid coordinates (q, r)
+- **Magnetic Placement**: Hexagons attract to each other like puzzle pieces
+- **Organic Maps**: Create irregular hexagonal formations, not just grids
-- **Visual Feedback**: Extension shows placement information and coordinates
+- **Visual Feedback**: Extension shows placement information and snap distances

 ## Technical Learning